 Integrate circuits technology allows creating many types of devices on the silicon die.
 The most common devices are transistors, diodes, resistors or capacitors.
-Now, the different kinds of capacitors that could be integrated on-chip are discussed.
+Now, the different kinds of capacitors that could be integrated on-chip are discussed in this article.

-In microelectronics, where the area means money, the most important parameter is the capacitance density.
+In microelectronics, where the area means money, the capacitors are the bulkiest device.
+In a technology, the most important parameter for capacitors is the capacitance density.
 The density is measured in fF/µm² and varies from 0.2 to ~7, depending on the technology.

 How are the ideal Capacitors?

-IC-Capcitors are far from being ideal… but how is an ideal cap?
+IC-Capcitors in silicon are far from being ideal… but how is an ideal cap?

 The properties of an ideal capacitor: